-Short answer is definitely yes, but I’m not going to lie here.
+I’m not going to lie here.
 You’ll need to be extra careful in Rio.
 It’s not a war zone or anything like that, but make sure you take extra measures to stay safe around the city.
-Better safe than sorry is the right mindset, I believe.
+Common sense is key and will keep you safe most of the times.

 Having that said, sometimes I asked myself if I wasn’t being too self-aware with all of this.
 There is this real struggle between doing everything you can to stay safe vs what you possibly might be missing for being too worried.

-With the 2016 Olympics and huge refurbishment works going on throughout all downtown, I believe Rio will be more accessible and safer than ever.
-And after all, you can do everything right and still get mugged, right?
+Plus, with the 2016 Olympics and huge refurbishment works that went on throughout all downtown, I believe Rio is now more accessible and safer than ever.
+I hope you enjoy Cidade Maravilhosa – the Marvelous City – as much as I did!

 The location of your hotel is key.
 Make sure you stay in Zona Sul.